-Putting water in the bucket also helps with cleaning, as the extra water keeps things soft and also makes pouring the contents into the toilet a little easier.
+Putting water in the bucket prior to use also helps with cleaning, as the extra water keeps things soft and also makes pouring the contents into the toilet a little easier.

 You can also use essential oils to do the same job.
 You can use lavender or peppermint essential oils if you want a scent

 I have even read of one carer who uses Listerine mouthwash – a cap full.